Redroad Outreach Needs Monthly Ministry Partners

 Your gift is tax-deductible.

 It's late in the day.
 One of my sons called at 7:30 AM in a crisis and although he's calmed down, I have developed one of those splitting headaches you get when you cry too hard for too long.
 Do you ever cry like that?

-After confiding in a friend this morning, I opened my bible to Ecclesiastes 6:3.
+After confiding in a friend this morning, I opened my Bible to Ecclesiastes 6:3.
 Sorrow is better than laughter, For by a sad countenance the heart is made better.
 This doesn't mean that there is no value in laughter.
 (Proverbs 13 says laughter is good medicine.)
-This simply means that sooner or later, life presents circumstances that call forth ancient pain.
+This simply means that sooner or later, life presents circumstances that summon ancient pain.